Automation in the cleanroom of a modern hospital pharmacy

 Speeches were also heard from Granlund Oy concerning the introduction of new technology to cleanrooms that are in use and from the Government ICT Centre concerning the new Procurement Act and its new opportunities.

 “It was interesting to hear about the innovation partner procurement procedure of the new Public Procurement Act, which may hold potential for hospital pharmacies.
 It was also highly rewarding to be able to discuss the business development of hospital pharmacies with colleagues, as the topic is now a burning issue due to automation projects.
-We use a medicine storage robot, but are also interested in the automatic compounding of antibiotic doses,” says Head Dispenser Hanna Tolonen from HUS Pharmacy.
+We use an automated dispensing systems, but are also interested in the automatic compounding of antibiotic doses,” says Head Dispenser Hanna Tolonen from HUS Pharmacy.

 +358 50 549 1345